blaze505050/AeroSuitePure/README.md

-# AeroSuitePure — quick start
-# AeroSuitePure — quick start
+# AeroSuitePure : quick start

-This project contains a tiny airfoil panel-solver demo and a simple Tkinter GUI.
+This project contains a tiny airfoil panel solver demo and a simple Tkinter GUI.

 Requirements
 - Python 3.8+ (3.13 used in testing here)